March for Australia: Links between organisers and far-right extremism

 ABC News Verify reported that organisers of the March for Australia rally had previously shared material associated with white nationalist ideas, including pro-Nazi and pro-Adolf Hitler content.
 The rally's website initially promoted "remigration", a far-right concept advocating the deportation of non-European peoples from Western countries, but the reference was removed shortly after the site went live.

 Researchers have linked March for Australia messaging to broader extremist narratives.
-Organizer "Bec Freedom" was captured on a recording saying, "We need violence, I'm sorry, but we need f—ing violence."
+Organiser "Bec Freedom" was captured on a recording saying, "We need violence, I'm sorry, but we need fucking violence."
 When confronted by 2GB reporter Ben Fordham, Freedom later apologised, but she was also recorded in a two hour livestream on Twitter on 11 August, advising people on how to covertly introduce far-right ideas to make them sound more palatable to the mainstream. "... this is how I tried to explain it to somebody.
 I say, OK, so protect Australian heritage, culture, way of life.
 Next step, protect European culture, heritage, way of life.
 The next step is protect white heritage.
 It all means the same thing."
-She emphasized that by framing it this way, it would be more acceptable to the Australian public, as she believes that the concept of "Australian" refers only to white people or those with European white heritage.
+She emphasised that by framing it this way, it would be more acceptable to the Australian public, as she believes that the concept of "Australian" refers only to white people or those with European white heritage.

-Kaz Ross, an independent researcher of extremism, said this framing reflected a strategy to obscure far-right affiliations, noting organisers' prior references to "remigration" and "the great replacement," both linked to white supremacist ideology.
-Political sociologist Joshua Roose of Deakin University told ABC that far-right groups, including neo-Nazis, exploit concerns about migration, crime, and economic insecurity to advance "a much deeper, hate-filled, racist agenda," while emphasising that reasoned discussion on immigration policy remains possible.
+Kaz Ross, an independent researcher of extremism, said this framing reflected a strategy to obscure far-right affiliations, noting organisers' prior references to "remigration" and "the great replacement", both linked to white supremacist ideology.
+Political sociologist Joshua Roose of Deakin University told ABC that far-right groups, including neo-Nazis, exploit concerns about migration, crime, and economic insecurity to advance "a much deeper, hate-filled, racist agenda", while emphasising that reasoned discussion on immigration policy remains possible.

+In January 2026, an ABC News Verify investigation discovered that those involved with organising the march had encouraged people to join the White Australia Party, the political arm of the neo-Nazi group National Socialist Network.